ardentperf/cnpg-playground/README.md

 Welcome to **`cnpg-playground`**, a local learning environment designed for learning and experimenting with CloudNativePG using Docker and Kind.

+## CloudNativePG Lab

+Do you want to try the CNPG Playground - but you don't want to spend time tweaking `sysctl fs.inotify` on Linux, or wrestling with WSL on Windows, or getting Rancher & KinD cooperating on your Mac?

+[The *CloudNativePG LAB*](lab/README.md) hands you a ready-to-use, batteries-included, runs-anywhere Virtual Machine with the CNPG Playground and some Lab Exercises.
+For more details, look at [lab/README.md](lab/README.md).

 ## Prerequisites

 Ensure you have the latest available versions of the following tools installed